Windwalker PvE Guide

 Stats

-Stat priority can and will change for your character depending on your current gear and stats.
+Stat priorities can and will change for your character depending on your current gear, stats and talents.
 Stat weights are largely an outdated thought.
 Sim the gear you have through Top Gear.
 If you’re looking for what gear to aim for, use Droptimizer.

 Crafting

-- If you’re only interested in single target damage then craft two items made with Elemental Focusing Lens.
+• If you’re only interested in single-target damage (you don’t) then craft two items made with Elemental Focusing Lens Elemental Focusing Lens .

-- If you’re interested in more than just single target damage then craft two items with Duskthread Lining or Dawnthread Lining.
+• (RECOMMENDED) If you’re interested in more than just single-target damage, then craft two items with Duskthread Lining Duskthread Lining or Dawnthread Lining Dawnthread Lining (RECOMMENDED)

-- They’re practically equal, so which one is largely irrelevant and whats “best” will change based on your other gear, but never so much that it matters.
+• They’re practically equal, so which one you pick is largely irrelevant.
+What’s “best” will change based on your other gear, but never so much that it matters.

-- If you, for some reason, cannot get a 2H weapon at 678 item level, then you can craft one with Darkmoon Sigil: Ascension and another piece with Writhing Armor Banding.
+• If you, for some reason, cannot get a Two-Handed weapon at highest item level, then you can craft one with Darkmoon Sigil: Ascension Darkmoon Sigil: Ascension and another piece with Writhing Armor Banding Writhing Armor Banding .

-- This does require 3 Sparks instead of 2, so it should be an absolute worst-case-scenario option.
+• This does require 3 Spark of Starlight Spark of Starlight instead of 2, so it should only be an absolute worst-case scenario option.

 Weapons and 1H vs 2H